IReveles/POS-System-Java/README.md

 🛒 Java Point of Sale (POS) System

 A desktop-based Point of Sale (POS) system built with Java using Eclipse IDE.
-This project simulates a simple retail store checkout process, managing products, inventory, sales, and generating receipts.
+This project simulates a simple retail store checkout process, managing products, inventory, sales, and end of the day cash report.

 📋 Features